dwarvesf/WeAreHiring/open-positions/marketing-and-communications-specialist.md

 ### Nice to have
 - Experience working with IT companies.
+- Experience with AI tools to optimize workflows.
-- Basic knowledge of Figma/ Photoshop/Notion or any design tools.
+- Basic knowledge of Notion, and any design tools (Figma/Photoshop).
 - A long time Discord user.

 ### Benefits